Lawrencium77/quant_blog/Fast and Flexible GPU Quantization for Transformers.md

 ### Column Ampere (CUBLASLT_ORDER_COL32_2R_4R4)
 ![](_attachments/Pasted%20image%2020230329113458.png)

-Whilst `COL32` might be the most performant option, there exists a tension whereby the cost of the layout conversion may cancel out any gains, and so must either make a design decision à la FasterTransformer and persist the data in the required format, or hide the cost via kernel fusion.
+While `COL32` might be the most performant option, there exists a tension whereby the cost of the layout conversion may cancel out any gains, and so must either make a design decision à la FasterTransformer and persist the data in the required format, or hide the cost via kernel fusion.
 The latter approach is similar to how quantize/dequantize overhead is typically hidden, which we will discuss next.

 ### Fusion Strategy (and diagrams)